 In the event that you have been living under a rock for your entire life, you might not be aware that there are multiple types of hard floors.
 All of these floors require different types of long-term care, but almost all of these floors can also benefit from the regular use of a dust mop.

 However, that does not mean that a dust mop is your best option for each of these types of floors.
-In the brief paragraphs below, I will discuss how each type of hard flooring is constructed, and I will mention the pros and cons for using a dust mop with this type of flooring.
+In the brief paragraphs below, we’ll discuss how each type of hard flooring is constructed, and we’ll mention the pros and cons of using a dust mop with each type of flooring.

 Tile flooring is popular in many homes, especially homes built in the 1990s and early 2000s.
 Tile is also a popular choice for kitchens and bathrooms built in just about any decade.
 While any type of hard floor is bound to collect dust, tile floors prove to be extra stubborn due to the grout used to hold each tile in place.

-Using a dust mop on tile flooring is probably going to be less effective than other cleaning methods.
+Using a conventional dust mop on tile flooring is probably going to be less effective than other cleaning methods.
 The grout that is between each tile is gritty and may catch the delicate threads that make up the head of a dust mop.
+However, the Champion Old Fashioned Dust Mop is particularly sturdy and made with long-lasting electrostatic strands, making it an excellent choice for tile floors.

 Vinyl floors are a type of hard floor that are generally extremely inexpensive and typically made to look like hardwood floors.
 These floors range from peel and stick to slightly more durable planks and are usually placed onto concrete foundations.

 A dust mop is an excellent choice for vinyl flooring.
 Vinyl flooring mimics hardwood floors with the exception that it tends to be more durable.
 However, using a traditional mop on vinyl flooring can cause a horrible build-up over time.
-For this reason, the dust mop is clearly the preferable method for polishing vinyl floors.
+For this reason, the dust mop is clearly the preferable method for dusting vinyl floors and keeping them clean.

 Laminate floors are an extremely popular choice for homeowners looking for a hardwood floor look for a more budget-friendly price.
 When done correctly, laminate floors can be extremely convincing as a hardwood floor substitute.

 Because laminate floors come in all different shapes, styles, and sometimes vary widely on their durability, it is hard to say what cleaning method is best for laminate flooring.
-My mother once tried to replace her flooring with peel and stick laminate tiles and cleaning them was a disaster.
+We heard a story once of someone who once tried to replace her flooring with peel and stick laminate tiles and cleaning them was a disaster.
 This was largely due to the fact that she had tried to do the job herself.
-Trying a dust mop on a laminate floor is probably not a bad idea.

 Original Hardwood Floors